mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 If you are connecting to a local deployment or something other than an *Atlas Cluster*, click on *Fill in connection fields individually*, and you can provide more detailed information about the deployment that you are looking to connect to.
 There, you see fields for the *Hostname and username/password info*.
 But you can also provide other options, such as the *replica set name and the security protocol* for your connection.

 Now let's go to our *Cluster* and get that *connection string* for *Compass*.
 I hit connect, and the third option is *Connect using MongoDB Compass*.
 I choose my version of *Compass* and copy the *connection string* from *Atlas to Compass*.
+Notice that the password isn't filled in.
+So, I go ahead and add my password to the *connection string*.
+Now let's hit *connect*.

+The *Compass* view is now populated with the database that present in our cluster, plus the *admin, config, and local* databases.